Chocolate Labrador

 A brown Lab inherits almost all of these size traits because of their origin from the bloodline of show dogs.

-The Temperament and Int>The Temperament and Intelligence of a Chocolate Labrador
+The Temperament and Intelligence of a Chocolate Labrador

 The Chocolate Labs are not just highly energetic and amicable, they do well with humans as well as other animals.
 Very good as companions, they are affectionate and cool.
 The American Labs are seen to have a more acute prey drive, or the desire to chase and catch than the English Labs.